 So what does YCMC mean?
 It can mean many things: 'Youth and Children in the Methodist Church', 'Young Christians Meeting and Caring', 'Your Church, My Church', 'Your Charity, My Concern'.
 It means that Audlem Methodist Church is committed to the lively presentation of Christian faith and practice to children and young people.

 The present programme of holiday clubs began in October 2010.
-The programme provides holiday clubs during each school holiday — apart from in February when the annual musical takes place.
-The clubs are for children at primary school (Reception to Year 6), and are delivered by a team under the leadership and direction of Janet Taylor.
-For further information, and to book places, contact Janet on firstname.lastname@example.org.
+The programme provides holiday clubs during each school holiday – apart from in February when the annual musical takes place.
+The clubs are for children at primary school (Reception to Year 6), and were initially delivered by a team under the leadership and direction of Janet Taylor.
+Keep your eye on the website for further details of our next Holiday Club.

 The Book Group began in the autumn of 2007.
 Its purpose is to encourage the reading of theological books.
 The Group decides what to read, goes away and reads it, then meets again to discuss what has been read.
 A new title is then agreed and the process repeats itself.